Steven D. Wexner: Clinical scoring systems

-Impact on clinical practice

-These scoring systems have been adopted in multiple countries and translated into various languages.
-They are incorporated into clinical guidelines, research protocols, and electronic medical records.
-The development of these standardized assessment tools has contributed to the ability to measure treatment outcomes and compare results across institutions.

-In recent years, Wexner's scoring systems have been integrated into digital platforms, including the CareScore application, which provides medical professionals with access to colorectal scoring systems and classification metrics for diagnostic and treatment purposes.

 J-pouch procedures

 Wexner's work has focused on surgical techniques for the avoidance of permanent stomas in patients with colorectal cancer, ulcerative colitis, and fecal incontinence.
 He introduced a modification to the technique for creating an ileo-anal pouch, or j-pouch for ulcerative colitis, in which double stapling is used in place of sutures.
 He also worked on the colonic j-pouch for patients with rectal cancer.
 The J-pouch is an alternative to a permanent ileostomy or colostomy, allowing patients who have had their colons removed to continue to have bowel movements without an ostomy bag.
 This is now part of standard care for patients with rectal carcinoma.

 Minimally invasive surgery

 Wexner established a laparoscopic colorectal surgery program at Cleveland Clinic Florida in 1991.
-He has utilized fluorescence imaging and indocyanine green (ICG) during colorectal surgery, and contributed to FDA-approved protocols for bowel perfusion assessment.
+He has studied the use of fluorescence imaging with indocyanine green (ICG) to assess bowel perfusion during colorectal surgery, including leading an international Delphi consensus survey on the technique.
 He has worked on transanal total mesorectal excision (TaTME) techniques and has collaborated with Karl Storz GmbH and Intuitive Surgical on surgical instrument development.